Schmeitzke/deep-research-py/README.md

 ## Relationships Between Components

 - **LLM and API Client:**
-  Most modules (feedback, deep_research, text splitting) interact with the LLM via a central API client, ensuring consistent behavior and error handling.
+  Most modules (follow_up, deep_research, text splitting) interact with the LLM via a central API client, ensuring consistent behavior and error handling.

 - **Reused Prompts:**
   The `system_prompt` from `prompt.py` is a key component that is injected into several API calls, ensuring that the context remains consistent.